55 Best Things to Do in Orlando (Florida)

 Dr. Phillips Center For The Performing Arts

-Orlando Helicopter Tour From International Drive AreaSource: viator.com
+Orlando Helicopter Tour from International Drive AreaSource: VIAVAL TOURS / shutterstock

 Albin Polasek Museum & Sculpture Gardens